 Asking the tough question that’s probably on lots of minds…

 Back in 2016, while editing a guest writer’s article about the de-theming of Luxor Hotel Casino for another website, I felt a long-brewing flame inside me suddenly become a flash fire.
 The article reminded me of all the things I fell in love with that Vegas was so intent on removing.
-I felt the need for written rants about the path that Sin City is headed down.
-This is the result of that rush of emotions.
+I felt the need to rant about the path that Sin City has headed down.
+This is the result of that emotional rush.

 “Has anyone seen those talking camels?”...

 Since beginning my own Vegas addiction in 2005, I’ve helplessly watched as some of my favorite attractions have been yanked out and tossed into that box labeled “When Vegas Was Better”.
 They include SPEED, the roller coaster at Sahara, the HIGH ROLLER ride atop the Stratosphere (their own roller coaster, not that slow-moving LINQ observation wheel), MGM Grand‘s Lion Habitat and the indoor white tiger pool at Mirage.

-Rio’s “Show In The Sky” was trimmed down, and ultimately removed…
+Rio’s “Show In The Sky” was scaled way back and ultimately removed…

 Then there are the gorgeous exterior fountains at Paris and Monte Carlo, the lobby aquarium at Mandalay Bay, Rio’s legendary Show In The Sky, moving statues and costumed Roman gladiators strolling around Caesars Palace …and on and on.